Aiia22/Storymultiverse/README.md

 # Brief overview of Storymultiverse App and utils

 The StoryMultiverse App offers an intuitive and seamless experience for exploring a universe of interconnected content.

-// ==> To get started, follow these steps:
+This App unfortunately could not be connected to the DB although all the logic is there comment out.
+It is using json .
+We did try to even inject the data onto the DB manually using a script importData.js but nothing works.

+# user registered to test login feature

+- email: gladysmorse@exozent.com
+- password:rOp@9aVI

+# Features of the APP

 ## StoryMultiverse Search